EddieStn/Art-of-fitness/README.md

 # Testing

-- I tested and confirmed that this page works in different browsers: Chrome, Firefox, Microsoft Edge, Safari.
+- I tested and confirmed that this page works in different browsers: Chrome, Firefox, Microsoft Edge, Safari. (pictures)
 - I tested and confirmed that the contact form works properly and the submit button is redirrecting you to a dummy "Thank you!" page.
 - I confirm that all hoverable and clickable elements work accordingly
-- I confirm that this project is responsive and functions on all screen sizes, used chrome devtools for testing.
+- I confirm that this project is responsive and functions on all screen sizes, used chrome and firefox devtools for testing. ( pictures)

 ## Validator testing